State College of Florida, Manatee–Sarasota: History

 At the beginning of 2003, MCC opened the 5 acre Lakewood Ranch campus.
 The land appropriated for this was donated by the Schroeder-Manatee Ranch.
 The Lakewood Ranch campus offers credit and non-credit programs of study, as well as technical and workforce development courses.
 In 2007, the Schroeder-Manatee Ranch donated an additional 5 acre to the Lakewood Ranch campus.
 MCC obtained supplementary funding from the Florida Legislature, which was allocated for the construction of the Medical Technology and Simulation Center.

-In September 2008, MCC began the process of becoming a state college under the direction of then-president Lars A. Hafner, and on March 17, 2009, the State Board of Education unanimously approved the colleges proposal to offer its first baccalaureate degree.
+In September 2008, MCC began the process of becoming a state college under the direction of then-president Lars A. Hafner, and on March 17, 2009, the State Board of Education unanimously approved the college's proposal to offer its first baccalaureate degree.
 In July of that same year, MCC officially changed its name to State College of Florida, Manatee–Sarasota (SCF) to reflect its new status as a four-year state institution.
-The first bachelor's degree to be offered at the college was a Bachelor of Science in Nursing (B.S.N.) which started in January 2010.
+The first bachelor's degree to be offered at the college was a Bachelor of Science in Nursing (B.S.N.), which started in January 2010.
 State College of Florida continues to add baccalaureate degree programs to its offerings based on a combination of regional, state, and national need.
 Several other bachelor's degree programs are now offered at SCF.

+In June 2025 the university was placed on Warning status by its educational accreditor, the Southern Association of Colleges and Schools, after the accreditor's board found significant non-compliance with its standards of student achievement.